 Mortgagee: the lender’s strong position

 A mortgagee clause names your lender on the property policy and grants it significant protections: payment for a covered building loss, notice of cancellation, and, in many forms, protection even if you as the borrower do something that would otherwise void coverage.
-This is the status lenders almost always require on the building, because it protects their collateral independent of the borrower’s conduct.
+This is the status lenders almost always require on the building, because it tends to protect their collateral independent of the borrower’s conduct.

 Loss payee: payment, but less protection